the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 this.setState({ count: fooCount + barCount });
 ~~~~~~~~

 Imagine that `fooCount` and `barCount`, thus the state or the props, change somewhere else asynchronously when you call `setState()`.
-In a growing application, you have more than one 'setState()' call across your application.
+In a growing application, you have more than one `setState()` call across your application.
 Since `setState()` executes asynchronously, you could rely in the example on stale values.

 With the function approach, the function in `setState()` is a callback that operates on the state and props at the time of executing the callback function.
 Even though `setState()` is asynchronous, with a function it takes the state and props at the time when it is executed.